iou-financial/cells-new/README.md

 cache :show, expires_in: 10.minutes
 ```

 You can also compute your own cache key, use dynamic keys, cache tags, and conditionals using `:if`.
-Caching is documented [here](https://trailblazer.to/2.1/docs/cells/#cells-4-api-caching) and in chapter 8 of the [Trailblazer book](http://leanpub.com/trailblazer).
+Caching is documented [here](https://trailblazer.to/2.1/docs/cell_news/#cell_news-4-api-caching) and in chapter 8 of the [Trailblazer book](http://leanpub.com/trailblazer).

 ## The Book

-Cells is part of the [Trailblazer project](https://github.com/apotonick/trailblazer).
-Please [buy my book](https://leanpub.com/trailblazer) to support the development and to learn all the cool stuff about Cells.
-The book discusses many use cases of Cells.
+CellNews is part of the [Trailblazer project](https://github.com/apotonick/trailblazer).
+Please [buy my book](https://leanpub.com/trailblazer) to support the development and to learn all the cool stuff about CellNews.
+The book discusses many use cases of CellNews.

 [![trb](https://raw.githubusercontent.com/apotonick/trailblazer/master/doc/trb.jpg)](https://leanpub.com/trailblazer)

-* Basic view models, replacing helpers, and how to structure your view into cell components (chapter 2 and 4).
+* Basic view models, replacing helpers, and how to structure your view into cell_new components (chapter 2 and 4).
-* Advanced Cells API (chapter 4 and 6).
+* Advanced CellNews API (chapter 4 and 6).
-* Testing Cells (chapter 4 and 6).
+* Testing CellNews (chapter 4 and 6).
-* Cells Pagination with AJAX (chapter 6).
+* CellNews Pagination with AJAX (chapter 6).
 * View Caching and Expiring (chapter 8).

 The book picks up where the README leaves off.
 Go grab a copy and support us - it talks about object- and view design and covers all aspects of the API.

-## This is not Cells 3.x!
+## This is not CellNews 3.x!

-Temporary note: This is the README and API for Cells 4.
+Temporary note: This is the README and API for CellNews 4.
 Many things have improved.
-If you want to upgrade, [follow this guide](https://github.com/apotonick/cells/wiki/From-Cells-3-to-Cells-4---Upgrading-Guide).
+If you want to upgrade, [follow this guide](https://github.com/apotonick/cell_news/wiki/From-CellNews-3-to-CellNews-4---Upgrading-Guide).
 When in trouble, join the [Zulip channel](https://trailblazer.zulipchat.com/login/).

 ## LICENSE